 During my research, I did not find a specific name for the nebula where our sun was born, so I'll call this nebula "Helios Nebula" , and is a big mystery in Science, we cannot go back 4.6 billions years ago to figure out how many stars where in this nebula, where the gas and dust came from, how many supernovas where needed, any black holes around, etc. What is left from this"Helios Nebula", the nebula where our Sun was created?
 Go and figure, the time scale is enormous.
 In these 4.6 billions years lots of stars, drifting in space, have passed through our Sun neighbourhood.

-This videos which expand 10 light years only, shows the current vicinity of stars around our Sun; notice the prominent position of the bright Sirius at just 8.6 light years away:
+This video, which expand 10 light years only, shows the current vicinity of stars around our Sun; notice the prominent position of the bright Sirius at just 8.6 light years away:

 The Sun has only circle the Milky Way 22 times since its creation.
-When our sun ignited in the galaxy, the milky way was 9.1 billion years old, and this is it: when the sun ignited no more hydrogen will come to its rescue, once it burns it all that will be the end of it, the life of our Sun is determined by the amount of hydrogen used in its creation.
-That also means that there is no more creation of new materials that can be "broadcast" by the sun, unless extraterrestrial (which probably will be older) all of the atoms that you see around you and in planet earth are at least 4.6 billions years old or older.
+When our Sun ignited in the galaxy, the milky way was 9.1 billion years old, and this is it: after the Sun ignited no more hydrogen will come to its rescue, once it burns it all that will be the end of it, the life of our Sun is determined by the amount of hydrogen used in its creation, and in that sense hydrogen equals time.
+That also means that there is no more creation of new materials that can be "broadcast" by the sun, unless from extraterrestrial source (which probably will be older) all of the atoms that you see around you and in planet earth are at least 4.6 billions years old or older.
 So yes, technically you look pretty good for all of your atoms to be 4.6 billions years old, just imagine in how many "entities" have your atoms resided and animated before they chose to sustain your body and its thoughts.....do you hate spiders?
 Where your atoms perhaps part of a butterfly in the Pleistocene -2.5 millions years ago- that was eating by a spider?
+Could this refinements of atoms be an conductor to 'tune' the atoms and allows them to host abstracts thoughts, able to ponder about their own existence?
 Hummm, it makes you think

-One of the main issues of the solar system cloud-theory is the position of Jupiter and Saturn, the gas giants: they cannot have formed in the position where they are now, if they formed by a circling spinning of gas that "eventually" compacted, that far away from the sun the gas will spin very slow and it will take, if ever, 20 times the age of the Universe for the gas to compact into a planet.
-This problem gets extrapolated to the insanity when we consider the position of the other two gas giants: Uranus and Neptune, both so far away from the sun that it is impossible a distant remnant of a cloud-like could have form them just by gravity.
-What other forces were involved in the gas giant creation?
-To solve this problem scientist use a very (to my opinion) naive and simplistic answer: "okay, then the gas giants must have formed closer to the Sun and the "migrated" or "shifted" afterwards".... hello?
+One of the main issues of the solar system cloud-theory is the position of Jupiter and Saturn, the gas giants: they cannot had formed in the position where they are now, if they formed by a circling spinning of gas that "eventually" compacted, that far away from the sun the gas will spin very slow and it will take, if ever, 20 times the age of the Universe for the gas to compact into a planet.
+This problem gets extrapolated to the insanity when we consider the position of the other two gas giants: Uranus and Neptune, both so far away from the sun that it is impossible a distant remnant of a cloud-like could have been formed them just by gravity.
+But undoubtedly, they are there, they were created.
+What other forces were involved in the gas giants creation?
+To solve this problem scientist use a very (to my opinion) naive and simplistic answer: "okay, then the gas giants must have formed closer to the Sun and the "migrated" or "shifted" afterwards"....
+Hello?
 Seriously?
 Where did the rocky planets went while this migration took place?
 The force of the migration would have pushed the Earth out of the solar system.
 What could have caused this migration anyway?
 A by-passing star?
-If so, why didn't affect it at all to the rocky planets?
-Could it be, I wonder, that when the sun ignited, all the planets were formed and the solar-wind pushed the planets away?
-If not, does it means that our solar system is unique due its formation, where the big boys migrate leaving the space for the small ones to thrive?
+If so, why didn't it affect at all to the rocky planets?
+Could it be, I wonder, that when the Sun ignited, all the planets were formed and the solar-wind pushed the planets away?
+If not, does it means that our solar system is unique due its formation, where the big boys migrate leaving the space for the small ones to thrive, undisturbed, and eventually create life?
 And due to this unique migration, does it render life a extraordinary one-time only event in the Universe?
-Yes, indeed more research is needed to solve the so many inconsistencies we have in the Helios Nebula chapter.
+Yes, indeed more research is needed to solve the so many inconsistencies we have in the Helios Nebula chapter

 - Of the two twin stars to our Sun that Science has found so far, do they have rocky planets like Earth that can sustain life?
 We must find out whether life-like-earth is a unique rare and once in a lifetime Universe event or is commonly widespread across the Cosmos.
 Either way, with these stars being at over 100 light years away, chances are any Earth 2.0 they might host are totally out of reach